The Pediatric PT Playbook

 Most physical therapy students enter pediatric rotations knowing milestones and interventions, but feeling unprepared for real-world clinical decision-making.
 Pediatric physical therapy requires constant adaptation, clear communication, and functional reasoning across settings that rarely follow a script.

-The Pediatric PT Playbook bridges the gap between coursework and practice.
+The Playbook bridges the gap between coursework and confident practice.

 This guide provides a clear, setting-based framework for pediatric physical therapy across early intervention, school-based services, outpatient pediatrics, inpatient and acute care, and complex medical environments.
 It is designed to help students and early-career clinicians think clinically, prioritize effectively, and move from observation to confident participation.